qpdf/qpdf/README-windows.txt

 C:\MinGW-w64, and add C:\MinGW-w64\bin and C:\MinGW-w64\lib\mingw to
 the path.

+Starting in version 4.1.0, qpdf uses std::setprecision and std::fixed
+to format floating point numbers, and using one or both of those causes a crash with the version of libstdc++-6 that is included with mingw-w64-bin_i686-mingw_20111220.zip, which appears to be the latest mingw-hosted version of mingw that targets w64 that includes the full toolchain including all the DLL creation tools.
+To work around this, for my personal build, I have grabbed x86_64-w64-mingw32-gcc-4.7.2-release-win64_rubenvb.7z from the personal builds and just extracted libstdc++-6.dll from there and used that to replace the one in the 20111220 version, which is based on 4.7.0.
+That particular workaround results in a Windows-hosted 64-bit targetted mingw that can build a qpdf that passes its test suite.

 As of this writing, the image comparison tests confuse ghostscript in cygwin, but there's a chance they might work at some point.
 If you want to run them, you need ghostscript and tiff utils as well, and you